nhrones/Clock/README.md

 https://nhrones.github.io/Clock/

 # HOT
-This is a HOT app
+This simple app demonstrates running Hot-dev-server directly from JSR (see: ./vscode/tasks.json - HOT)

 ## Copy this Repo to use/learn about the Hot dev server
   - Download and load a local copy in vsCode.
-  - To run Hot, press ctrl+shift+b  (vscode build shortcut)
+  - To run Hot, press ctrl+shift+b  (the vscode build shortcut)
   - This will start the Hot-dev-server from JSR
   - To see how this is configured, open ./.vscode/tasks.json

-  This app is configured to code and build all front-end code from typescript files located in the /src/ folder.
-  These ts files are transpiled and bundled to a single ./dist/bundle.js file.
+  This app is configured to code and build all front-end javascript from typescript files located in the /src/ folder.
+These ts files are auto-transpiled and bundled on-change to a single ./dist/bundle.js file.
-  The ./index.html file loads this javascript bundle.js and a css file from the /dist/ folder:
+  The _index.html_ file in the root folder loads this javascript bundle.js and a css file from the /dist/ folder:
   ```
      <link rel="stylesheet" href="./dist/styles.css" />
      <script type="module" src="./dist/bundle.js"></script>
   ```
 Any changes to any ts file in the /src/ folder will cause a build/bundle/refresh of the browser.
-Any changes to any css file in the /dist/ folder will cause a refresh of the browser.
+Any changes to any css file in the /dist/ folder will cause a refresh of just the styles in the browser.